Błonie: World War II

 During the Nazi German invasion of Poland at the onset of World War II, the unit of Leibstandarte SS Adolf Hitler murdered 50 civilians (mostly Jews) on the outskirts of Błonie in a single mass execution, on (pl) of 18 September 1939.
 In 1939, the Germans established a transit camp for Polish prisoners of war in the town, and later also a forced labour camp.
 The Polish resistance movement was active in the town's vicinity.

 German authorities established a Jewish ghetto in Błonie in December 1940, in order to confine the Jewish population of the town for the purpose of persecution, terror, and exploitation.
 The ghetto was liquidated in February 1941, when all its remaining 2,100 Jewish inhabitants were transported aboard the Holocaust train to the Warsaw Ghetto, the largest ghetto in all of German-occupied Europe, with over 400,000 Jews crammed into an area of 1.3 sqmi (meaning that every person had less than an area 9 feet by 10 feet in which to sleep, eat and walk around the ghetto), or 7.2 persons per room.
 By the time Poland was liberated from German occupation, not a single Jewish ghetto remained.

 Transport

-Błonie railway station, opened in 1902 on the Warsaw–Kalisz Railway, is served by Koleje Mazowieckie, who run services between Kutno and Warszawa Wschodnia.
+Błonie railway station, opened in 1902 on the Warsaw–Kalisz Railway, is served by Masovian Railways, who run services between Kutno and Warszawa Wschodnia.